thapedict/loki-events-website/README.md

-# lokivents-website
+# Loki Events Website

-Keeping the website safe
+The front-end of the most awesome event app ever.